 Rai's latest album brilliantly captures the energy that was felt in the studio with producer John Fields.
-It was recorded during a fast-paced session, without overthinking.
-The result is truly a "feel good" album, which might only be a good thing for this crazy world at times.
-This collection of songs touches on retro pop, epic ballads, and honest lyrics.
+It was recorded during a few fast-paced sessions in Los Angeles, without overthinking.
+The result is truly a "feel good" album, with strong retro pop elements, epic ballads, and honest lyrics.

 I Can See Oxygen